Two space shuttles from Tomac Winery

 Making amber wines in original clay amphorae from Georgia is a special kind of challenge.
 Outside of Georgia, just couple of wineries produce wines in this large clay pots buried under the ground.
 And the process itself takes time.

 The grapes spend 6 months in contact with the skin and seeds.
-Even a tiny amount of unripeness is detectable and can have a huge impact on the whole batch, leaving unwanted bitter flavors.
+Even a tiny amount of unripeness is detectable and can have a huge impact on the whole batch, leaving unwanted bitter flavours.

-Tomac Amfora is a blend of 50% Chardonnay and 50% various old grape varieties coming from the 70 years old vineyard.
-At this age, the vineyard yield has decreased but the concentration of flavors in the grapes is remarkable.
+The Tomac Amfora is a blend of 50% Chardonnay and 50% various old grape varieties coming from the 70 years old vineyard.
+At this age, the vineyard yield has decreased but the concentration of flavours in the grapes is remarkable.
 Fermentation takes place in amphorae where the grapes stay in contact with the skin and seeds for 6 months, under the ground.
 The concentration from these old vineyards is transferred and emphasized in the wine.

 Later, the wine is aged for 18 months in large oak barrels before being bottled and then left to rest for few more years in the cellar.

 So now, almost 10 years after, you can have a taste of this amber extract.
 You could never guess its age.
-What stays on your palate is vibrant almost energized combination of flavors and vivid acidity.
+What stays on your palate is vibrant almost energized combination of flavours and vivid acidity.
 Although layered and extremely complex, you don’t feel the weight of the wine.
 The space shuttle that transfers you outside the gravity zone.
 In the glass, you have a wine that you couldn’t easily compare to other.

 Definitely not a type of wine everyone will like, but the type everyone will have an opinion on.
-If you are interested in amber (or orange) wine you can find out more about how it's made in our wine story dedicated only to orange!
+If you are interested in amber (or orange) wine you can find out more about how it’s made in

 Book your flight and forget about the gravity, in our web shop.